iamnotnato/alx-low_level_programming/0x00-hello_world/README.md

 * **8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity**
   * File : [101-quote.c](./101-quote.c)
     * Required :  A C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
-    * Expected Results : You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
+    * Expected Results :
+      * You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts.
+      * Your program should return 1.
+      * Your program should compile without any warnings when using the -Wall gcc option.
 <br><br>